djalbat/de-morgans-laws/README.md

 De Morgan's laws for [Occam](https://occam.science).

-The rules are divided into two, with those that can be derived intuitionistically distinguished from those that can only be derived classically.
+The rules are divided into two, namely those that can be derived intuitionistically and those that can only be derived classically.

 ## Intuitionistically derived rules